 A new opportunity for partnership in education

-BAKU, 19 June 2014 - BP on behalf of its partners in the Azeri-Chirag-Gunashli, Baku-Tbilisi-Ceyhan (BTC), Shah Deniz and South Caucasus Pipeline (SCP) projects, and UNICEF today signed a memorandum of understanding (MOU) in Baku to confirm their intention to cooperate within a planned major educational initiative.
+BAKU, 19 June 2014 - UNICEF Azerbaijan and BP on behalf of its partners in the Azeri-Chirag-Gunashli, Baku-Tbilisi-Ceyhan (BTC), Shah Deniz and South Caucasus Pipeline (SCP) projects today signed a memorandum of understanding (MOU) in Baku to confirm their intention to cooperate within a planned major educational initiative.

 The project called “Partners in Education” is designed to support the country in initiating and implementing projects aimed at creating new educational models.

 The MOU enables the two parties to work together with other stakeholders, which include the Ministry of Education and the Ministry of Emergency Situations, to develop new effective school models.
 The scope of the project specifically focuses on the establishment of new comprehensive child-seeking school models in the Kurdamir, Ujar, Agdash, Yevlakh, Samux, Goranboy, Shamkir and Tovuz districts along the BP-operated BTC and SCP pipelines.

 It is planned that the project will include four components: Family Education Centres (for early learning of pre-school-aged children), inclusion (access to school for children with disabilities), disaster preparedness, and hygiene and sanitation.

 It is expected that ultimately the project will create demonstration models to improve the education system increasing learning outcomes and raising the quality of education.

 The MOU was signed by Gordon Birrell, BP’s Regional President for Azerbaijan, Georgia and Turkey, and Mark Hereward, UNICEF Representative in Azerbaijan.
 Additionally, UNICEF signed action plans with the two government stakeholders – the Ministry of Education and the Ministry of Emergency Situations, outlining the roles of each participant in the project.